LindseyKrause/e-commerce-/README.md

 2. Run NPM init to install dependencies
 3. Use mysql (mysql -u <username> -p, enter password) to SOURCE db/schema.sql (absolute path to schema.sql).
 4. Start server using npm start
-5. Populate the database using npm run seed
+5. Populate the database using npm run seed in separate shell while server is running
 6. Utilize Insomnia to test route functionality for creating, reading, updating, and deleting entries.

-Walkthrough Video:

 ## Technologies
 - Javascript
 - node.js